codeSunidhi/long_memory_ai/README.md

 http://localhost:8501

 🧠 How Memory Works
-1. Memory Creation
+🔹 Memory Creation

 When a user sends a message:

-The LLM determines whether it contains important long-term information
+The LLM checks if it contains long-term information

-If yes, it returns a short summary labeled as:
+If yes, it returns a short summary labeled:

-MEMORY: <summary>
+MEMORY:

-That summary gets embedded and stored in FAISS
+That summary is embedded and stored in FAISS

-2. Memory Retrieval
+🔹 Memory Retrieval

 Before generating a reply: